WATERS POLICIES AND PROCEDURES

 Outdoor Recess in Winter Months

-Children in grades 1-8 usually spend recess outside in the winter if the temperature is above 20°.
-Children in K have outdoor recess when the temperature is above 32°.
-Make sure they wear proper clothing.
+Children in grades K-8th usually spend recess outside in the winter if the temperature is above 15° including windchill.
+Please make sure they wear proper clothing.
 Wind chills and harsh conditions may affect this rule, but generally it's best for kids to run around outside.

 No Snowball Throwing